kimberleehowley/javascript-january/how_javascript_works/how_javascript_works_notes.md

 - `.stringify` takes a _value_ and encodes it into JSON text; optional replacer can make transformations

 ## 23: How Testing works
+- Advocates saving some development cycles for removing unnecessary code
+- JSCheck is a library that does case generation
+- This isn ot how testing works.
+This is how the particular library _you wrote_ works.